w3c/wai-quick-start/source/evaluating.html.erb.md

 * [Easy checks](/WAI/eval/preliminary.html): Simple steps to help assess if a web page addresses accessibility
 * [Website Accessibility Conformance Evaluation Methodology](/WAI/eval/conformance.html): A methodology designed to assist in evaluating the conformance of websites to <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0
 * [Involving Users in Web Accessibility Evaluation](/WAI/eval/users.html): Provides guidance on including people with disabilities in accessibility evaluation
+* [Web Accessibility Evaluation Tools List](/WAI/ER/tools/): Provides a range of tools to help automated and manual evaluations

 {::nomarkdown}
 <%= learn_more :end %>